EliahKagan/palgoviz/basics/sll.md

 couldn't even store `int` values.

 The insight to solve this is that a chain is only as strong as its weakest link.
-We don't actually need to refer directly any element by a weak references.
+We don't actually need to refer directly any element by a weak reference.
 We can instead refer to a *wrapper* object by a weak reference, where the wrapper refers to the element by a strong reference.

 Suppose our custom wrapper type is called `_Box`.
 Then we will have: